Staff

 jspritzer@soundsalmonsolutions.org

-Breanna Finch (She/her) - habitat Program Manager
+Breanna Finch (She/her) - Grant Manager

 Bre grew up in Wisconsin and found her love for the outdoors camping and hiking almost every weekend as a child in many of Wisconsin's state parks.
 After graduating with a B.S. in Anthropology, she worked with the University of Wisconsin Oshkosh in Borneo, Indonesia researching primates in the East Kalimantan rainforest.
 When she returned to the United States, she moved to Washington State and worked with the Washington Conservation Corps with Snohomish County doing habitat restoration, which she has been doing at SSS since 2019.
 In her free time, she enjoys wandering through antique shops, traveling, and exploring the outdoors.